PARANIMO TERMS OF SERVICES

 1. About these Terms

-1.1 These Terms apply to all users of our [MV3] Platforms, including Clients, and Business Customers.
+1.1 These Terms apply to all Users of our Platforms, including Clients, Business Customers, Service Providers and their authorised representatives.
 They govern access to and use of Paranimo and Matchifi.

 1.2 Please read these Terms carefully.
 By creating an account, booking a session, or otherwise using the Platform, you agree to be bound by them.